tezoatlipoca/DirtSWS/README.md

 --bind=IP                       IP address to bind to.
 Default is * --hostname=URL                  URL to use in links.
 Default is http://localhost --wwwroot=PATH                  Path to the wwwroot directory.
 Default is <current directory>/wwwroot --runlevel=LEVEL                Log level.
-Default is info (Information) --pwd=PASSWORD                  Admin password; REQUIRED for file management; leave empty for read-only static site --sitecss=URL                   URL to the site stylesheet.
-Default is null --sitepng=URL                   URL to the site favicon.ico.
-Default is null --index=FILE                    Default site index page.
-Default is index.html
+Default is info (Information) --pwd=PASSWORD                  Admin password; REQUIRED for file management; leave empty for read-only static site --sitecss=URL                   path to the site stylesheet.
+Read once on startup; embedded in all admin pages.
+--sitepng=URL                   path to the site favicon.ico.
+Read once on startup; embedded in all admin pages.
+--index=FILE                    Default site index page.
+Default is index.html --maxuploadsize=SIZE            Maximum upload size in bytes.
+Default is 100MB (104857600 bytes)"
 ```
 ### Notes
 - Port - make sure this is open in your firewall